Primary Endpoint

 *Other includes Black or African American, American Indian or Alaska Native, multiple, unknown, and not reported.

-DOR, duration of response.
+DOR, duration of response; MRI, magnetic resonance imaging.

 Safety

-Majority of ARs were Grades 1 and 2
+Majority of ARs in the MARIPOSA-2 trial were grades 1 and 21

-ARs (≥10%) in patients in MARIPOSA-2
+ARs (≥10%) in patients in MARIPOSA-21

 • Serious ARs occurred in 32% of patients who received RYBREVANT® + chemotherapy and 20% of patients who received chemotherapy alone1,2